Akshat089/Neural-Net/README.md

 ![generated images](./assets/s16.png)

+Apart from these, we have a page, that can accept content, like text files, and repurpose it.
+There is also image captioning, where you can drag and drop images, give a prompt and get a caption back.
+This is done through self hosted nlpconnects vit+gpt2 model.

 ## System Highlights

 - LangGraph-powered agents for blog creation, newsroom copy, YouTube scripts, multimodal social posts, and content repurposing.